 Going on a West Virginia road trip?
 In this guide we’re sharing a West Virginia road trip itinerary, plus where to stay, when to visit, and more!

-Until a few months ago, we didn’t know much about West Virginia and it wasn’t really on our radar of places to visit.
+Until a few months ago, we didn’t know much about West Virginia.
+And it wasn’t really on our radar of places to visit.
 But after our plans to visit New England in the fall fell through, we started researching a good Plan B. Our criteria was: lots of hikes, beautiful fall foliage, and ideally, not super busy.
-We somehow stumbled upon a blog post about West Virginia and saw the gorgeous nature in the state and we were sold!
+We somehow stumbled upon a blog post about West Virginia.
+And we saw the gorgeous nature in the state and we were sold!

 We spent about a week going on a West Virginia road trip and stopping in cool small towns, hiking, chasing waterfalls, learning history, seeing mountain views, and freaking out over fall foliage.
 It was one of the best surprises we have had since hitting the road in our van almost a year and a half ago!